Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

  ### Testing Features

- - **How to play button**: Go to the home page.
+ - **"How to play" button**: Go to the home page.
  Click on "How to play" and a box it's going to appear with the information.

- - **Play game button**: Go to the home page and click on the button, which will redirect you to the game.
+ - **"Play game" button**: Go to the home page and click on the button, which will redirect you to the game.

- - **Back to the Homepage button**: Go to the button and click on it, will redirect you to the home page.
+ - **"Back to the Homepage button"**: Go to the button and click on it, will redirect you to the home page.

- - **Play again button**:
+ - **"Play again" button**:
  Go to the button and click on it, the game will start again.

  ## Deployment